JDK and JRE File Structure

 This document gives an overview of the JDK directories and the files they contain.
 This page may also be used as a reference for the file structure of the JRE.
 To see the file structure of the Runtime Environment, just look at the description of the contents of the JDK's jre directory on this page.
 The file structure of the JRE is identical to that of the JDK's jre directory.

-This section describes the files and directories that are required to develop apps for the Java platform.
-(The directories that are not required include demos, Java source code, and C header files.
+This section describes the files and directories that are required to develop apps for the Java 2 Platform.
+(The directories that are not required include demos, source code, and C header files.
 They are discussed in the following section, Additional Files and Directories.)
 The following chart shows the most important directories:

 Assuming the JDK software is installed at

 - The root directory of the JDK software installation.
 Contains copyright, license, and README files.
-Also contains src.jar, the archive of source code for the Java 2 platform.
+Also contains src.zip, the archive of source code for the Java 2 platform.

-- The executables for all the development tools contained in the Java 2 JDK.
+- The executable files for the development tools contained in the Java Development Kit.
 The PATH environment variable should contain an entry for this directory.
 For more information on the tools, see the JDK Tools.

 - Files used by the development tools.
-Includes
+These include

 tools.jar, which contains non-core classes for support of the tools and utilities in the JDK.
 Also includes